 Where does the water come from in the Gigastack concept?

-The water supply is a key part of Gigastack study.
+The water supply was a key part of Gigastack study.

 Where will the Gigastack be located?